Friday, October 25, 2019

 What to do if being homosexual:

 There is very little (if any) scientific evidence that a person can be born homosexual.
 There is no consensus among researchers on how to develop a homosexual orientation.
 Many think it’s an adaptation.
-But even if it is so, it's against God's word.
+But even if it's so, it's against God's Word.

 We are all born with a nature that has been affected by sin.
 We are all sinners